Skip to main content

 Wisconsin uses the 51% rule of modified comparative negligence for lawsuits for injuries from property damage, personal injuries, or wrongful death.

 The court may award damages to an injured party who is determined to be 50% or less at fault for their injuries.
-As a result, the damages awarded are reduced in proportion to the percentage of fault the injured party shares in causing their injuries.
+As a result, the damages awarded are reduced proportionally to the percentage of fault the injured party shares in causing their injuries.
 However, any percentage over this threshold would completely bar the injured party from receiving compensation.

 Applicable Law: Wis.
 Stat. § 895.045